<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 As pc/nametag’s digital marketing guru, Brooke is passionate about creating content that connects and converts.
 In her free time, she enjoys playing video games and ghost hunting in haunted locations around Wisconsin.

-1. Determine your event goals and KPIs
+1. Nail down your event goals and KPIs

-I know it’s a boring place to start, but it’s crucial.
+I know - it’s a boring place to start, but it’s crucial.
 The first step to promoting your event is determining what the point of your event is in the first place.
 Ask yourself: “What defines a successful event for my organization?”
 For most, the number of registrations is key, but you might want to break it down further into different categories, like:

 • Total number of registrations